AnamKhalid09/Web-Design/README.md

 Large screen navigation bar

 Small screen navigation bar

-Submission
-To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository and the URL of your deployed website for grading.

-NOTE
-You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Next, and move on to the next module.

-Comments are disabled for graded submissions in Bootcamp Spot.
-If you have questions about your feedback, please notify your instructional staff or your Student Success Manager.
-If you would like to resubmit your work for an additional review, you can use the Resubmit Assignment button to upload new links.
-You may resubmit up to three times for a total of four submissions.

-Rubric
-Module 11 Challenge RubricLinks to an external site.

 References
 OpenWeatherMap.org.
 (2022). Сurrent weather and forecast.
 Retrieved from https://openweathermap.org/Links to an external site..